Go to main content

 Show on map

-Starting from Zum Zeri, you easily reach the ancient Borgallo pass, an historical point of conjunction between Liguria, Val di Taro and Lunigiana, once crossed by princes, military leaders and particularly pilgrims who wanted to reach the tomb of San Colombano in Bobbio.
-The route winds through the Brattello Forest, a big complex of pines, beeches, chestnuts and Turkey oaks.
-From here, head up to Monte Molinatico where you end up at Passo della Cisa, Lunigiana’s gateway for the Via Francigena.
+Starting from Zum Zeri, you can get to the ancient Borgallo pass, a historical junction point between Liguria, Val di Taro and Lunigiana, once crossed by princes, military leaders and pilgrims who wanted to reach the tomb of San Colombano in Bobbio.
+The route winds through the Brattello Forest, a big forest complex of pines, beeches, chestnut trees and Turkey oaks.
+From here, you can reach Monte Molinatico, ending up at Passo della Cisa, the gateway of the Via Francigena in Tuscany.

 • straighten